oobabooga/text-generation-webui/README.md

     python download-model.py facebook/opt-1.3b

-If you want to download a model manually, note that all you need are the json, txt, and pytorch\*.bin files.
+If you want to download a model manually, note that all you need are the json, txt, and pytorch\*.bin (or model*.safetensors) files.
 The remaining files are not necessary.

 #### GPT-4chan